DaveBackus/Data_Bootcamp_Book/pandas-input.md

 * Help.
 We get help in Spyder from both the IPython console and the Object inspector.
 For the hypothetical `x.justdoit`, we would type `x.justdoit?` in the IPython console or `x.justdoit` in the Object inspector.

 * Data structures.
 That's the term we use for specific organizations of data.
-Examples are strings, lists, and dictionaries.
+Examples are lists, tuples, and dictionaries.
 Each has a specific structure and a set of methods we can apply.
-List are collections of objects between square brackets:  `numberlist = [1, -5, 2]`.
-Dictionaries are pairs of items between curly brackets:  `namedict = {'Dave': 'Backus', 'Chase': 'Coleman'}`.
+List are (ordered) collections of objects between square brackets:  `numberlist = [1, -5, 2]`.
+Dictionaries are (unordered) pairs of items between curly brackets:  `namedict = {'Dave': 'Backus', 'Chase': 'Coleman'}`.
 The first item in each pair is the "key," the second is the "value.""

 * Integers, floats, and strings.
 Three common types of data.